Rabban Yochanan ben Zakkai Saves the Torah

 “You deserve to die twice,” ranted Vespasian.
 “First, you have pronounced me king,’ while I am but a general; second, if I am the king, why haven’t you come sooner to pay your respects?”

-“I will answer your second question first, your majesty,” whispered Rabban Yochanan.
+“I will answer your second question first, Your Majesty,” whispered Rabban Yochanan.
 “You see, my people are sorely divided.
 Some among them would surely have put me to death, had they found that I tried to contact you.
 As it is, my escape from Yerushalyim on a bier is nothing short of miraculous.”

 At that exact moment, a messenger from Rome arrived.